scottschmidl/Fruits-and-Veggies-Nutrition-Facts/README.md

 The color images performed the best, scoring 98%/98% for Tomato/pear for F1.
 Grayscale was second 95%/96% Tomato/Pear.
 The edge filter was last scoring 87%/92% Tomato/Pear.

 Using the Convolution Neural Network:
 The CNN be performed best with color images and so only the color images have been reported.
-It scord a 96% with validation accuracy.
+It scored a 96% with validation accuracy.

 As a future project I will be adding a Recommender/Natural Language Processing to take nutrition facts and recommend a fruit or vegetable.
 The purpose behind this project is for those that know what kind of nutrition they want to achieve, but are not sure what to eat.
 For another project I will use a Recommender/Unsupervised Learning to cluster fruits and vegetables by nutrition facts and return the cluster of fruits or vegetables that share those nutrition facts.
 The purpose behind this  project is for people that know what nutrition they want, but are allergic to or do not like certain foods, and so would like other recommendations.